owncloud-archive/documentation/admin_manual/installation/letsencrypt/index.rst

   sudo /opt/letsencrypt/certbot-auto

-Without explicitly denying by command, Certbot will auto-update on each run.

 .. note::
-   Please replace ``/opt/letsencrypt`` with the relevant path, in the following two examples.
+   Unless explicitly denied, Certbot will auto-update on each run.

+As part of the first run, certbot-auto will install any missing dependencies.

 .. _install_letsencrypt_via_ppa_repository: